vikramr2/vikramr2/README.md

 ### Hi!
 My name is Vikram Ramavarapu.
-I am currently a student at the University of Illinois at Urbana-Champaign studying Mathematics and Computer Science.
+I am currently a grad student at the University of Illinois at Urbana-Champaign studying Bioinformatics.

 Take a look at some of the pinned projects I have below, and come back to visit as this profile needs updating and I plan to do so!
 Otherwise